moorepants/dissertation/systemidentification.rst

    speed bin while the solid black line give the mean gain and phase bounded by the dotted black lines which indicate the one sigma standard deviation.

+The reader may note that some of the Bode plots among Figures :ref:`25<figAllDeltaDeltac>`-:ref:`29<figAllYqEyq>` indicate instability in that amplitude and phase characteristics synonymous with quadratic poles with small, positive damping ratios are in evidence.
+For example, one can see the evidence of such poles around 1-2 rad/s in :ref:`Figure 25<figAllDeltaDeltac>` and 10 rad/s in :ref:`Figure 26<figAllPhidotPhidotc>`.
+It should be emphasized that these Bode plots represent either (1) open-loop transfer functions, or (2) inner, closed-loop transfer functions.
+Hence, they do not imply final, outer closed-loop instabilities.
+Indeed, the Bode plots of the outer-most, closed-loop transfer function of :ref:`Figure 31<figAllYqYqc>` (lateral deviation) do not indicate any such quadratic poles with small positive damping ratios.
+The question of why the instabilities appear in the former figures, particularly :ref:`Figure 25<figAllDeltaDeltac>` is open to question.
+The cases of the instabilities appearing around 10 rad/s could be attributed to numerical issues in calculating the transfer functions from the identified state-space models.
+That is, a small numerical error can easily move lightly-damped stable poles into the right-half plane.
+But this may also be attributed to inadequate data screening, i.e. the bode plots with instabilities may be outliers and generated from runs that have some data corruption.
+Further investigation is needed to determine the inconsistencies.

 Conclusion
 ----------